THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 "The Future Is Not Some Place We Are Going To.
 It's Not A Destination.
 It's Some Place That We're Dreaming And That We're Making And That Activity Changes Both The Maker And The Destination."

-Collage artist Phoebe Beasley was born on June 3, 1943 in Cleveland, Ohio to Annette Davis Beasley and George Author Beasley, Jr. Beasley has two other siblings; she has one brother, George Author Beasley III and one sister, Annette Joyce Beasley Coleman.
-When Beasley was seven years old, her mother who was seven months pregnant died of a heart attack at twenty-nine years of age; her father, later remarried.
-During her early years, Beasley developed an interest in being an artist.
-During high school, Beasley received extensive artistic training.
-In 1961, she entered Ohio University, where she completed her B.F.A. degree in painting, with a minor in education, graduating in June of 1965.
-She later earned her M.A. degree from Kent State University.
+Visual artist Phoebe Beasley was born on June 3, 1943 in Cleveland, Ohio to parents Annette and George Arthur Beasley, Jr. When Beasley was seven years old, her mother died of a heart attack at twenty-nine years of age.
+Her father later married Mildred Gaines.
+After graduating from John Adams High School in 1961, Beasley entered Ohio University, where she received her B.F.A. degree in painting, with a minor in education, in 1965.
+She went on to study at the Art Center College of Design and the Otis Art Institute.